bonds/bonds.github.io/content/posts/2022-08-06-nix-as-an-installer.md

 remove a package, my config gets updated to reflect that, so I can check my config aka my list of apps into source control if I want.

 So far, so good.
-It's pretty fast, install, uninstall, and upgrades are all super easy.
+It's pretty fast and install, uninstall, and upgrades are all super easy.

 [![asciicast](https://asciinema.org/a/kMBq2hKxWtwDqMVb68w5dPtp5.svg)](https://asciinema.org/a/kMBq2hKxWtwDqMVb68w5dPtp5)